databrary/design/wireframe-presentation.md

 - [x]:ds: could you provide a list of sample data set names, or should I just use paper titles?: if you can copy the google scholar abstract excerpts that's probably sufficient
 - [ ]:stretch goal: and maybe add some random details about # of participants, videos, etc. (random numbers 10~50)
 - [image: basic search results](./search-basic-results.png)
+- [ ] reorder left column: Excerpts, Species, Participant Data (which is really conditional on "human")

 UPDATED: Study page (Public View)